 You may have been automatically enrolled in the OneAnswer KiwiSaver Scheme because it’s your employer’s chosen scheme.
 If you were automatically enrolled and you decide KiwiSaver isn’t for you, you have between 14 - 56 days from, and including, the day you start your new job to opt out of the OneAnswer KiwiSaver Scheme.
 To opt out, you will need to send an Opt-out Request Form (KS10) to Inland Revenue or your employer.

 Please compare your current scheme and consider any benefits you currently receive before switching schemes.

 Before you join the OneAnswer KiwiSaver Scheme, we recommend you seek financial advice from a financial adviser.

 What if you're already a member of the OneAnswer KiwiSaver Scheme?

 If you have any questions about the OneAnswer KiwiSaver Scheme contact us through:

 To join a KiwiSaver scheme, you must be:

 If you want to have a decent nest egg when you stop working, it's worthwhile spending some time thinking about it now.
-Watch our short video to find out why joining KiwiSaver early is a good idea.

 If your employer has enrolled you in the OneAnswer KiwiSaver Scheme, you don't need to do anything to stay with the OneAnswer KiwiSaver Scheme.
 For the first three months after you first join KiwiSaver, Inland Revenue will hold all contributions to your KiwiSaver account in a tax-free holding account and will pay interest on those amounts.
 After this time, Inland Revenue will transfer all contributions (including the interest) to your KiwiSaver account.